ChalmersGU-data-structure-courses/general-course-information/exercises/2-sequences-solutions.md

 ## Core exercises

-### A1 + A2.
-What is the result of running the stack/queue program on the following input: `it was - the best - of times - - - it was - the - -`?

-See the solution to question **B1** below and then run it for yourself :).

-### A3.
+### A1.
 Give an algorithm that removes all comments from a program.

 The idea is to go through the program and use a counter to track how deeply nested the current position is.
 This counter behaves like a stack where we don't care about the elements, only the size (instead of push/pop, we increment/decrement).